- A quick round up on detail sanders available

 Regardless of what kind of sander you’ll use, just bear in mind that these mostly cater to wood.

 If you are looking for the best small detail sander?
-If you want something that can sand and take on other material, then we recommend looking at a multi-tool, like the DeWalt oscillating tool .
+If you want something that can sand and take on other material, then we recommend looking at a multi-tool, like the DeWalt oscillating tool.

-The oscillating tool can have multiple head attachments to perform a variety of jobs via back and forth oscillation.
+The oscillating tool can have multiple head attachments to perform a variety of jobs via back-and-forth oscillation.

-You can attach a sanding pad to make it into a smaller detail sander alternative, and also a cutting blade to cut and remove things like grout and thin flooring.
+You can attach a sanding pad to make it into a smaller detail sander alternative, and a cutting blade to cut and remove things like grout and thin flooring.

 Another useful tool that gives a final smoothen on wooden surfaces is a finishing sander, it gives that final sand for a very fine surface .